base-angewandte/showroom-backend/docs/install.md

     ```bash
     sudo docker-compose stop cas-django && sudo docker-compose up --build -d cas-django
     ```

+* Set up a source repository and the default institution:
+  - Create a SourceRepository with an API key by using the management command:
+    ```bash
+    sudo docker-compose exec showroom-django python manage.py create_source_repository -h
+    ```
+    This gives you some context info on what we can feed this command with.
+We need at least a repo id (which is a self-chose integer), a URL where to reach the repo and an API key (which should be some generated password with a good strength, e.g. what you get from `pwgen -s 32 1`).
+Important for the repo url: this has to be the base URL to which the media paths are added.
+In the Angewandte's base setup this is https://base.uni-ak.ac.at instead of https://base.uni-ak.ac.at/portfolio (which
+    one might think more accurate of the place where the actual repository lives).
+    Additionally, it also would be nice to provide labels for the institution and the repository by using the `-l` and `-p` options, as well a URL to the institutions' website itself with the `-u` option.
+Those things can still be later changed through the Django admin interface.
+They are used for pre-rendering content, as soon as activities or entities are pushed from one of the repositories.
+Therefore, it is a good idea to make sure this is all set up beforehand.

+    So the following would be a full-fledged command to set up a SourceRepository:
+    ```bash
+    sudo docker-compose exec showroom-django python manage.py create_source_repository -u https://www.dieangewandte.at -l "Universität für Angewandte Kunst Wien" -p "Portfolio" 1 https://base.uni-ak.ac.at GOy4Dq1f0Yftxr3r3G8Twr11K172Krzn
+    ```

+    Now we can use the new repo id to also create a first institution entity:
+    ```bash
+    sudo docker-compose exec showroom-django python manage.py create_institution 1 "Universität für Angewandte Kunst Wien"
+    ```

+    The repository ID now has to be set in the _src/showroom/.env_ file as the `DEFAULT_USER_REPO` setting.
+Also use the returned entity ID to set the `DEFAULT_ENTITY`.
+If you want several users to be able to edit this entity's showcase, then also set the `SHOWCASE_DEMO_ENTITY_EDITING` to this ID.
+Additionally, you have to also set the `SHOWCASE_DEMO_USERS` to a list of showcase entity IDs, which are allowed not only to edit their own page but also this one.
+This should be done as soon as you have your users synced from the repository.

+    Afterwards do a `sudo make reload` to let the new settings become effective

+* Adopt your repositories to use the new source repository API key:
+  - in CAS / User Preferences you should set the `SHOWROOM_API_KEY` and the `SHOWROOM_BASE_URL` accordingly.
+Also set `SYNC_TO_SHOWROOM` to `True`.
+  - in Portfolio there are:
+    - `SYNC_TO_SHOWROOM` which should be `True`
+    - `SHOWROOM_API_BASE` point to showrooms API root (e.g. https://base.uni-ak.ac.at/showroom/api/v1/ )
+    - `SHOWROOM_API_KEY` with the key from above
+    - `SHOWROOM_REPO_ID` with the repo ID from above

 ### Notes and disclaimers on prod deployments 🚧🤔🤬💡